So look at how old she was. My mother was eighty-four years old . . . eighty-four.

-The mushrat brought Winibozho another handful of sand, "You
+The mushrat brought Wenabozho another handful of sand, "You

 shall blow that."
 When he blew there was a form of land, and that

 land began to grow into different parts.
-So Winibozho told the
+So Wenabozho told the

 mushrat, "This is a good job you're doing.
 Go get some more."

 The mushrat went down and got some more.
-That way Winibozho
+That way Wenabozho

-made spots of land, and those spots of land got together.
+made spots of land, and those spots of land floated together.

 They were all busy trying to make land, and they kept working.

 They kept blowing.
 They worked hard.
-After awhile there was enough of
+After a while there were enough of

 In a hundred years the soil they were building up became a solid float.